convexengineering/gpkit/docs/source/installation.rst

 1. Install Python dependencies
 ++++++++++++++++++++++++++++++
-  - Install the Python 2.7 version of `Anaconda <http://continuum.io/downloads>`_ and then run ``pip install ctypesgen`` at an Anaconda Command Prompt.
+  - Install the Python 2.7 version of `Anaconda <http://continuum.io/downloads>`_.
-  - If you don't want to install Anaconda, you'll need gcc and the python packages numpy and ctypesgen, and may find sympy, scipy, and iPython Notebook useful.
+  - If you don't want to install Anaconda, you'll need gcc and pip, and may find sympy, scipy, and iPython Notebook useful.
-  - If you want units support, install pint with ``pip install pint`` at an Anaconda Command Prompt.

 2. Install either the MOSEK or CVXOPT GP solvers